stoplightio/documentation/designer.md

 1. Make or select a Workspace->Project->Environment.
 2. Click on the endpoints tab to start creating a new endpoint.
 3. Give the endpoint a name, method, and url.

-  * The url should be relative, not absolute.
+__Note:__ The url should be relative, not absolute.
 For example, \`/posts\`, not \`http://api.example.com/posts\`.
 You define the API root/host in the environment's settings.
 This is a more flexible approach to defining the API, and makes it easy to switch out the root location of your endpoints.

 ## Path Parameters